cjpatton/crypto/README.txt

 This is a collection of cryptographic algorithms and tools written in order to deepen my own understanding.
-They aren't intended for use in the wild ( ... yet ;p ).
-All except the SHA1 implementation (see below) are my own work.
+They aren't intended for use in the wild.
+All except the SHA1 and AES implementations (see below) are my own work.

 aez/ INCOMPLETE

-  Implementation of the AEZ authenticated encryption scheme, due to Rogaway et al. Based on the OpenSSL implementation of AES-128.
+  Implementation of the AEZ authenticated encryption scheme, based on the x86-optimized implementation of AES-128 from OpenSSL.

   TODO
     - Encipher*(), Decipher*()

   NOTES

+    - BSD copyright?

     - AES4 doesn't appear to be invertible?
 Well, it is if the key schedule is set up in the proper way.
 Kshort in the